-Fifty years ago ACES was founded on the idea that we have a responsibility to protect the ecosystems that sustain us.
-Ten years ago ACES merged with For the Forest to better address the threats facing our local forest.
+Fifty years ago, ACES was founded on the idea that we have a responsibility to protect the ecosystems that sustain us.
+Ten years ago, ACES merged with For the Forest to better address the threats facing our local forests.

-In Colorado, our forests are crucial to our well being and our survival.
-In a dry state with an ever-increasing population, forested watersheds provide the vast majority of our water.
+In Colorado, our forests are crucial to our wellbeing and survival.
+In an arid state with an ever-increasing population, forested watersheds provide the vast majority of our water.
 Many of our communities thrive economically because of the beautiful forest and wild places that surround them.
-It has become apparent that in protecting our forests we are protecting the way of life we've come to love.
+It has become apparent that by protecting our forests, we are protecting the way of life we've come to love.

 Many of these threats to forest health can be traced back to human actions.
 Climate change has resulted in warmer temperatures and drier conditions across the state.
 Fire suppression has created forests older and denser than would naturally occur.

 ACES' Forest Program is working to reverse these trends.
 Learn more about our aggressive program of restoration, education, and new research.